Rocket Fuel

 The lucky managers of these funds each had full freedom to pick which individual startup companies they wanted to invest in.

-It was a very sweet deal for them - basically at any time during the first five years of their fund they could choose to buy-back the investment that VIF supplied, and in return only had to pay a cash rate for that option.
+It was a very sweet deal for them.
+Basically at any time during the first five years of their fund they could choose to buy-back the investment that VIF supplied, and in return only had to pay a cash rate for that option.

 A simplified example, to demonstrate:

 VIF gives Fund A $1 million.
 Fund A raises another $2 million from private investors.
-Fund A invests that $3 million in Venture Ltd, which goes on to great things and is eventually sold to Global Corp, producing a return for Fund A of $30 million (the mythical 10x return!)
-At this point Fund A can buy-out VIF by repaying the original $1 million with interest, leaving the majority of the $30 million to distribute to the Fund A partners and private investors.
+Fund A invests that $3 million in Venture Ltd, which goes on to great things and is eventually sold to Global Corp, producing a return for Fund A of $30 million (the mythical 10x return) At this point Fund A can buy-out VIF by repaying the original $1 million with interest, leaving the majority of the remaining $29 million to distribute to the Fund A partners and private investors.

 As I said… a sweet deal for those funds.
-But, actually, if it works out like this, a decent deal too for VIF, given their raison d’etre, as they have helped to jump start a local venture fund that will hopefully go on to great things over many years to come, attracting further private investment on the back of that track record, and recycling capital, all without needing further support.
+But, actually, if it works out like this, a decent deal too for VIF, given their raison d’être, as they have helped to jump start a local venture fund that will hopefully go on to great things over many years to come, attracting further private investment on the back of that track record, and recycling capital, all without needing further support.

-This model was an intentional and shameless copy of the “Yozma” scheme, established in Israel from 1993 onwards, which is now a case-study government intervention in catalysing a venture capital sector: with relatively modest government investment, venture capital investment there increased 60x, hundreds of very successful companies were created, nearly every fund they supported took the buy-back option, and the scheme was phased out only a few years later having achieved its purpose.
+This model was an intentional and shameless copy of the “Yozma” scheme, established in Israel from 1993 onwards, which is now a case-study government intervention in catalysing a venture capital sector.7 With relatively modest government investment, venture capital investment there increased 60x, hundreds of very successful companies were created, nearly every fund they supported took the buy-back option, and the scheme was phased out only a few years later having achieved its purpose.
 As a consequence, Israel now has a large number of active local venture capital funds.

 Of the original five funds none of them took the buy-back option, meaning none achieved even modest returns on their investments.
 As far as I know, none is still actively investing.